 As a parent, seeing your toddler not going to sleep until late might be a major concern and a source of panic for you since you are used to them dozing off as early as 8 P.M.
-You might be thinking of visiting the pediatrician but there are other reasons why your toddler is not going to sleep until late.
+You might be thinking of visiting the pediatrician.
+Still, there are other reasons why your toddler is not going to sleep until late.
 And it isn’t always because they are sick!
 But, what are the main reasons why your toddler is not going to sleep until late?

 Check out the reasons below, along with 5 tips to help you!